TomFahey/GreenhouseControllerBoard/README.md

 A simple 2-layer PCB design for an irrigation controller, designed to control up to four 12V solenoid valve water valves, based on temperature, humidity and other arbitrary parameters.

-Based on the Espressif's popular ESP32 microncontroller, this controller board incorporates a number of features, including:
+Based on Espressif's popular ESP32 microncontroller, this controller board incorporates a number of features, including:

 - Flexible Wi-Fi/Bluetooth control, tracking and automation of plants through open-source Arduino libraries (also compatible with ESPHome)
 - Individual control for up to four DC solenoid valves via 2.1mm x 5.5mm barrel jack, with LED status indicators